The Absolute Insanity of Not Buying a Home When You’re Young

-Buying a house—especially when you’re younger—is still an incredibly smart decision financial or otherwise.
-I’m about to explain why, but let me start by saying I do not own a home, so there is no hidden bias in the argument I’m about to make.
+Buying a house—especially when you’re younger—is still an incredibly smart financial decision in the majority of cases.
+I’m about to explain why, but let me start by saying I do not own a home at the time of this writing, so there is no hidden bias in the argument I’m about to make.

 The set up: An expanding real estate bubble

 It was 2007, and the real estate bubble in America had grown to epic proportions.
-Home prices were out of control, completely unsustainable, and worst of all—few people even knew what a bubble was, let alone that their frenzy to buy a house before they were “priced out of the market forever” was only adding to the massive amounts of pain they were about inflict upon themselves.
+Home prices were out of control and, worst of all—few people even knew what a bubble was, let alone that their frenzy to buy a house before they were “priced out of the market forever” was only adding to the massive amounts of pain they were about inflict upon themselves.

 There were a few smart financial advisors warning of impending doom, but those folks were just raining on the parade, and few people paid any attention.